onigetoc/bootapps/README.md

 Copyright 2014 Bootapps.

-The MIT License is simple and easy to understand and it places almost no restrictions on what you can do with iTabbar.
+The MIT License is simple and easy to understand and it places almost no restrictions on what you can do with Bootapps.

   http://opensource.org/licenses/mit-license.php